nayakOPS/InnerVerse/README.md

-# Nayak Blog
+# InnverVerse

-Welcome to the **Nayak Blog** repository!
+Welcome to the **InnerVerse Blog** repository!
 This is a personal blog built using the Hugo static site generator with the FixIt theme.
 The blog is designed to share insights, tutorials, and experiences in a clean and responsive layout.

 ## 🚀 Features
 - Modern and responsive design using the **FixIt** theme.